ezcodesit/Limit-Order-Book/README_DETAILED.md

 Minimal intrusive FIFO used inside price levels:
 - `push_back`, `front`, `pop_front`, `erase` operate on `OrderNode` pointers.
 - No iterators or heap allocations; all manipulations are pointer rewrites.
+- When configured with `-DUSE_BOOST_INTRUSIVE=ON`, the FIFO becomes a thin adaptor over `boost::intrusive::list`, letting you experiment with Boost’s node management while preserving the in-house fallback.

 ### 2.4 `include/orderbook/MemoryPool.h`
 Fixed-capacity allocator for `Order` instances: